 - Baghouse collectors.
 Baghouse collectors offer large scale filtration of large- to moderate-sized particles, ideal for use in manufacturing and industrial settings where a great deal of material must be filtered on a regular basis.

-- Cartridge dust collectors are ideal for applications which require the filtration of smaller particles on a reduced scale.
+- Cartridge dust collectors are ideal for applications that require the filtration of smaller particles on a reduced scale.
 The pleated filters and versatile materials of cartridge filters allow them to be easily adapted to meet the needs of specific applications.
 In addition, they are smaller than their baghouse counterparts for easy installation in more confined spaces.

 Dust Collector Applications

 - Baghouse filters are used in high-volume, high-temperature applications such as lumber milling, automotive manufacturing, mining applications, and foundries.

 - Cartridge filters, on the other hand, are more useful for applications with fine particles and fumes, such as welding, laser cutting, wood processing, agricultural feed production, and fiberglass processing.

 - Bin vent filters are specialized and highly valuable for silos, storage containers and other high-dust and material holding applications.

 Dust Collectors from U.S. Air Filtration

 Choosing the right dust collector can play a part in the cost-effective and efficient operation of your facility.
 To learn more about different dust collector designs and use cases, download our “Dust Collector Purchasing Guide” eBook.
 If youw would like to speak to an equipment specialist, click here to contact our experts, or request a quote.